Skip to content

 5. Release the FR button.

-Now the board is programming mode.
+Now the board is in programming mode.

 With a Nvidia Jetson Xavier NX, instead, keep the button RST/RECOVERY pressed for several seconds and then, when released, the board will be in recovery mode.